Graffioh/togglesiteblocking-macos/README.md

 sudo python3 toggle_site_blocking_macos.py <site name|list>
 ```

-## little bug for x.com on Safari
+## safari bug for x.com

-you need to full restart safari otherwise you can still access x.com
+to fix this bug i decided to disconnect and reconnect the wifi (i have a laptop), otherwise you would need to manually restart safari

 ## credits